Western Loop

 click on image to enlarge

-From Coolah, we travelled south down the Black Stump Way to Dunedoo and then on to our overnight accommodation in Dubbo.
+From Coolah, we travelled south along the Black Stump Way to Dunedoo and then on to our overnight accommodation in Dubbo.

-As luck would have it, we checked into our motel just 5 minutes before he arrived.
+As luck would have it, we checked into our motel just 5 minutes before Tim arrived.

 It turns out that Battery World's Roadside Service did not have a suitable battery for Tim's BMW, so he contacted a nearby BMW dealership.